TileDB-Inc/TileDB/format_spec/fragment.md

 * A single [fragment metadata file](#fragment-metadata-file) named `__fragment_metadata.tdb`.
 * Any number of [data files](#data-file).
 For each fixed-sized attribute `foo1` (or dimension `bar1`), there is a single data file `a0.tdb` (`d0.tdb`) containing the values along this attribute (dimension).
 For every var-sized attribute `foo2` (or dimensions `bar2`), there are two data files; `a1_var.tdb` (`d1_var.tdb`) containing the var-sized values of the attribute (dimension) and `a1.tdb` (`d1.tdb`) containing the starting offsets of each value in `a1_var.tdb` (`d1_var.rdb`).
 Both fixed-sized and var-sized attributes can be nullable.
 A nullable attribute, `foo3`, will have an additional file `a2_validity.tdb` that contains its validity vector.
 * The names of the data files are not dependent on the names of the attributes/dimensions.
 The file names are determined by the order of the attributes and dimensions in the array schema.
+* The timestamp fixed attribute (`t.tdb`) is, for fragments consolidated with timestamps, the time at which a cell was added.
+* The delete timestamp fixed attribute (`dt.tdb`) is, for fragments consolidated with delete conditions, the time at which a cell was deleted.
+* The delete condition marker hash fixed attribute (`dcmh.tdb`) is, for fragments consolidated with delete conditions, the hash of the delete condition marker that deleted the cell.

 ## Fragment Metadata File